-While you may legitimately have frustrations with the place you’re leaving behind, if you can focus on the positives you’ll transition to your new brokerage with a different perspective and a better energy.
-That will help you to hit the ground running and make you more successful in your next professional environment.
+While you may legitimately have frustrations with the place you’re leaving behind, if you can focus on the positives, you’ll transition to your new brokerage with a different perspective and better energy.
+That will help you hit the ground running and make you more successful in your next professional environment.

 If there are serious matters to address, do so professionally